Limerick Boat Club: Recent Times

 Activity in the club declined in the early part of the 21st century and the club eventually became dormant.
 On 12 February 2014 the Club achieved worldwide notoriety when the roof was peeled off the boat house in a violent storm.
 A clip of the disaster went viral.
-In 2016 the club re-affiliated to Rowing Ireland and the doors are open once again and an adult recreational rowing programme is being offered.
-A fund-raising scheme has been initiated with a view to re-roofing the boathouse.
+In 2016 the club re-affiliated to Rowing Ireland and the doors opened once again with an adult recreational rowing programme being offered.
+Following a successful fund-raising scheme, a new roof was installed on the boathouse in February 2020.